danctila/pi-panel/README.md

 5. Update your `.env` files with your Supabase project details
 6. Restart the frontend and backend servers

+### Authentication Implementation

+The backend uses a simplified JWT validation approach:

+- Tokens are validated locally without requiring Supabase API calls
+- The system checks token expiration and basic structure
+- User information is extracted directly from the JWT payload
+- For development, you can set `SKIP_AUTH=true` in your environment variables

+This approach is secure because:

+- JWT tokens are signed by Supabase
+- Token expiration is enforced
+- No need for additional API calls to validate tokens

 ## PM2 Service Deployment

 For proper deployment with PM2, you must use an ecosystem config file to ensure environment variables are loaded correctly.